-"At ten o clock on Monday morning, the magistracy who, probably, atthat time, had not determined upon adopting any mesure either to prevent or disperse the meeting, assembed a considerable number of special constables in the icinity of the place of meeting which was fixed upon b be in a large open space of ground were resting ontheir arms, prepared to act at a mo nent's notice i their services should be deemed
+"At ten o'clock on Monday morning, the magistracy who, probably, at that time, had not determined upon adopting any measure either to prevent or disperse the constables in the vicinity of the place of meeting were was fixed upon to be in a large open space of group. near St. Peter & Church; and the different military corp. were resting on their arms, prepared to act at a nin ment's notice if their services should be desme-

-The Reformers, who seemed determined to make this splended day, were equally on the alert, not indeed to oreparing arms for of those they were totally destitute but in preparing flags and small bands of music, and in rranging matters for the approaching meeting.
-It is vident, however, from the great number of females and even childen, who formed part of the procession that nothing was anticipated that could involve them n the least degree of peril; and an immense multitude gathered together, relying with confidence on each ther's peaceable intentions, and certainly not expecting, that the precautions taken by the magistracy to preserve the peace, would be employed to destroy it and convert a peaceful assembly into a scene of terror and thrm, danger and death.
-"Mr. Hun left the residence of Mr. Johnson. at

-Smelley Cottage, about twelve o'clock, in an open arruge, in which were also seated Mr. Johnson, Mr. Knight, and Mr. Carlile, and on the box with the conciman, was a female of the name of Waterworth neurng a white flug.
-The procession, which consister f unny thousands, passed through Shude-Hill, Hanging Litch.
-Old Mill-Gate, Market-Place, St. Mary s Gite Dian's-Gate, and St. Peter's-street, to the area appointed for the place of meeting.
-Some idea may h formed of the immense numbers that attended thus meeting, when we state, that Newton-Lane, which is not ess than thirty yards wide, was literally choakeup for above a mile with the divisions from Sandle worth Olahim, Royton, and Failsworth.
-Each division had its respective flags music. &c.
-All the divisons took Mr. Hunt's route.
-Females of all ages were interspersed in each company, with children f both sexes.
-Mr. Hunt reached the ground a little after one o'clock, and was received with repeated beerings from the innumerable thousands that were and did not use their sabres to the injury of a single individual.
-So far the Mercury's account is written editorially.
+"The Reformers, who seemed determined to make the a splendid day, were equally on the elert, not indeed in preparing arms, for of those they were totally destitute out in preparing flugs and small bands of music, and it arranging matters for the approaching meeting.
+It is evident, however, from the great number of females and even children, who formed part of the procession. that nothing was anticipated that could involve the in the least degree of peril; and an immense multitude eathered together, rolying with confidence on each other's peaceable intentions, and certainly not expecing, that the precautious taken by the magistracy preserve the peace, would be employed to destroy it and convert a peaceful assembly into a scene of terror and alarm, danger and death.
+"Mr. Hunt left the residence of Mr. Johnson, at Smedley-Cottage, about twelve o'clock, in an open derriage, in which were also seated Mr. Johnson, Mr Knight, and Mr. Carlile, and on the box with the coachman, was a female of the name of Waterworth bearing a white flag.
+The procession, which consisted I many thousands, passed through Shude Hill, Hanging Ditch.
+Old Mill-Gate, Market-Place, St. Mary s Gate, Doan's-Gate, and St. Peter's-street, to the are appointed for the place of meeting.
+Some idea may he formed of the immense numbers that attended the meeting, when we state, that Newton-Lane, which a not less than thirty rards wide, was literally choake up for above a mile with the divisions from Samlworth.
+Oldhem, Royton, and Pailsworth.
+Each att sien had its respective flags, music, &c.
+All the divi sons took Mr. Hunt's route.
+Females of all ages were interspersed in each company, with children I both sexes.
+Mr. Hunt reached the ground a litt ifter one o'clock, and was received with repeat cheerings from the innumerable thousands that were

-"It may be proper here to state, that the magistrace and assembled about twelve e'clock, at the house o ir.
-Buxton, probably about one hundred and fifty ards from the hustings and from which they can ffl ... and the Wanchester yearn bry and Cheshire cavairy bodies of special constables were posted.
+"It may be proper here to state, that the magistrace had assembled about tweive o'clock, at the house o vir.
+Buxton, probably about one hundred and fire ards from the bustings, and from which they come manded a view of the whole field.
+In a line from the ouse to the hustings was arranged a strong body of o-cial constables, armed with stuffs, the jusignia of their fil : and the Manchester you manry and Cheshire cover; budies of special constables were posted.